SantaKiller12/SharingIsCaring/Markdown 101.md

 # Introduction

-> So, you landed on this GitHub page, huh?
+So, you landed on this GitHub page, huh?
 Odds are you sent me some type of document – probably something technical.
 And let's be frank, it probably resembled a hot mess.
 Hell, I might've straight up ignored it because my eyes hurt just glancing at it.

->
-> Don’t cry into your cereal just yet.
+Don’t cry into your cereal just yet.
 I was once like you.
 Diving into Google Docs, slapping together words, and smugly hitting that send button thinking I was the Shakespeare of tech docs.
 Spoiler alert: I wasn’t.

->
-> You made a boo-boo, champ.
+You made a boo-boo, champ.
 But guess what?
 Here's your chance to level up.
 Markdown is about to be your new best friend.
 Let's get you sorted.*

-Already know what the hell you're doing? [[#FOR REAL?!|Skip!]]
+Already know what the hell you're doing?
+[Skip](#for-real)

 ---
 ## What is Markdown?